AXIHIXA/Memo/notes/dsa/algorithmzuo.md

 - [381.
 Insert Delete GetRandom O(1) - Duplicates allowed](https://leetcode.com/problems/insert-delete-getrandom-o1-duplicates-allowed/)
   - Store as a vector, with an `unordered_map<int, unordered_map<int>>` for duplicate lookup.
   - Delete: Swap any occurance with back element and remove.
+  - Special care MUST be taken for identical val/bak values!
+    - Doing push/pops on the same index HashSet will be buggy!